 According to many reports, AIDS has devastating effects on rural families.
 The father is typically the first to fall ill, and when this occurs, farm tools and animals may be sold to pay for his care.
 Should the mother also become ill, children may be forced to shoulder responsibility for the full time care of their parents.
 The Food and Agriculture Organization of the United Nations reports that since the epidemic began, 7 million agricultural workers have been killed in Africa.
-The agricultural workforce has been reduced by more than 20% in five countries (FAO, HIV/AIDS, Food Security, and Rural Livelihoods, May 2002), and a number of experts are relating the current famine in southern Africa to production losses caused by AIDS.
+The agricultural workforce has been reduced by more than 20% in five countries (FAO, HIV/AIDS, Food Security, and Rural Livelihoods, May 2002), and a number of experts are relating serious food shortages in southern Africa in 2002 and 2003 to production losses caused by AIDS.
 (See "Cursed Twice Over - AIDS and Famine in Southern Africa," The Economist, February 15, 2003.)
+World Food Program Executive Director James Morris, testifying before the Senate Foreign Relations Committee on February 25, 2003, and the House International Relations Committee on February 27, said that HIV/AIDS was a central cause of the famine.